bzm3r/transpose-timing-tests/POST.md

 ![](./plots/intel_8vs32_comparison.png)

-Note that this is not because the `Shuffle8` kernel is simply doing less work, since the `Threadgroup1d8` kernel is not significantly more performant than the `Threadgroup1d32` kernels on Intel devices.
+Note that this is not because the `Shuffle8` kernel is simply doing less work, since the `Threadgroup1d8` kernel **(which does the same work as `Shuffle8`, except using threadgroups)** is not significantly more performant than the `Threadgroup1d32` kernels on Intel devices.
 Furthermore, `Shuffle8` kernels are also not significantly more performant than `Shuffle32` kernels on AMD and Nvidia devices:

 ![](./plots/shuffle_8vs32_comparison.png)

-It is very interesting to note that pure-shuffle 16x8x8 bit matrix transposition performance on Intel is around the same order of magnitude as 16x8x8 pure-shuffling on Nvidia or AMD devices!
+It is very interesting to note that pure-shuffle 16x8x8 bit matrix transposition performance on Intel **is at the same order of magnitude** as 16x8x8 pure-shuffling on Nvidia or AMD devices!

 Now, let's look at the performance of the Intel devices with respect to changing payload size.
 As we might expect, Intel devices are able to muster fewer lanes than the dedicated GPUs, as their performance begins saturate out earlier than the dedicated devices.